 This course introduces the nursing care management of children and families including healthy mothers and newborns, with an emphasis on health promotion, protection, and restoration.
 Proficiency is acquired in the classroom and while working with interprofessional teams in a variety of settings.
 (Fall/Spring).
-Prerequisites: Admission into the BSN Program, NUR321
+Class: 3 credits (45 contact hours), Lab: 1 credit (30 contact hours), Clinical: 3 credits (135 contact hours).
+Prerequisites: Admission into the BSN Program and Completion of all pre-core and lower-level courses.
+Corequisites: NUR304, NUR376 and NUR382 or permission of the Nursing Program Director.